 The ecological footprint measures the consumption of natural resources by the number of global hectares (gha) that would be required to regenerate these resources.
 To calculate a population’s ecological footprint, the quantity of natural resources consumed by that population are compared to the amount of natural regeneration capacity required to compensate for this consumption.
 This highly aggregated information (in absolute numbers) is available for regions and countries, as well as the total world population.

-More than three planets Earth would be needed if everyone lived like the Swiss population
+Almost three planets Earth would be needed if everyone lived like the Swiss population

 Some regions of the world are living at the expense of others